 Chapter Three contributes with reflections on the future of ISDS, by evaluating whether UNCITRAL efforts, the EU proposal of a multilateral investment treaty and a proposed amendment to ICSID rules are desirable and plausible in a New World Order.
 The second section of the chapter assesses whether the new generation of EU FTAs are able to address the concerns expressed about the substantive legitimacy crisis of the ISDS mechanism.
+As the section on ISDS in EU FTAs logically follows a section on the activities under UNCITRAL, the chapter is organised in a way that they build the arguments progressively.
+The analysis of the FTAs could indeed be incorporated in the section on UNCITRAL activities.
+However, a separation of the sections on UNCITRAL and ISDS in EU FTAs helps break down complex information and makes navigation easier.

 Chapter Four assesses whether China proposes substantive changes to the ISDS, and that contribute towards a New World Order.
 The Chapter considers China's submission to the UNCITRAL Working Group III as well as initiatives at domestic level that contribute towards an indication of its position towards the ISDS mechanism.
 That is, the chapter considers China's expansion of its existing arbitral institutions and establishment of new courts to encompass investor-state disputes.
 The second section of the chapter assesses whether China's new comprehensive FTAs address the concerns expressed about the substantive legitimacy crisis of the ISDS mechanism.
+As with the structure of Chapter Three, a separation of the sections on UNCITRAL and ISDS in China FTAs helps break down complex information and makes navigation easier.